Header Banner

-How To: Sew a throw pillow
+How to Sew a throw pillow

-Sew a throw pillow
+"How to Sew a throw pillow" cover image

 You hunt and you hunt, but you can never find the right pillows to go with you couch.
 Even your reupholstered chair needs a little pillow love, but it seems impossible to find the right color and design to make a perfect match.
 That's when you know it's up to you save the day.
 Why settle for simple decor when you can make your own chic throw pillow to match any room?